 Again, we provide the above list based on feedback received during reviews of the reconciled policy drafts.
-We neither endorse nor not endorse such future action.
+We do not endorse or not endorse such future action.
 Regardless, all of the above suggestions would have involved expanding the scope of our work and/or involved the drafting of new policy.

-APA Policy Related to Psychologists' Work in National Security Settings and Reaffirmation of the APA Position Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment
+APA Reconciled Policy Related to Psychologists Work in National Security Settings and Reaffirmation of the APA Position Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment